ncphillips/gmscreen/README.md

 Setup Firebase

-- Go to Firebase and setup a FireStore
+- Go to Firebase and setup a FireStore and Auth

 Start the App